2 Days in Budapest Itinerary – The Ideal Itinerary for Budapest in Hungary

 Here are three Danube River Cruises to choose from depending on your budget :

-The Parliament Building has been completed in 1902 and it has almost 700 rooms!
-This is the third-largest parliament building in the world and one of the most recognised landmarks of Hungary.
+The Parliament Building was completed in 1902 and has almost 700 rooms!
+It is the third-largest parliament building in the world and one of Hungary’s most recognised landmarks.

-The only way to see the building is as part of a 45-minute long tour which you can book here at the official site.
+The only way to see the building is as part of a 45-minute tour, which you can book here at the official site.

-After you visit the Parliament Building take the metro M2 from Kossuth Lajos tĆ©r (Square) to Blaha Lujza tĆ©r (Square) – it’s only 4 stops and it will save you 40 minutes of walking.
-Then walk to The House of Terror.
+After you visit the Parliament Building, take the metro M2 from Kossuth Lajos tér (Square) to Blaha Lujza tér (Square) – it’s only 4 stops, and it will save you 40 minutes of walking.
+Then, walk to The House of Terror.

-You can choose to skip the museum and continue onto the Thermal Baths, in that case, Bus 70 or Metro again is your best option.
+You can skip the museum and continue onto the Thermal Baths, in that case, Bus 70 or Metro again is your best option.

 The House of Terror is my one recommended must-see museum on this 2 days in Budapest itinerary.
-The main reason for that is that you won’t find a museum like this elsewhere.
+The main reason is that you won’t find a museum like this elsewhere.

 If you wish to have a guided tour here with a professional private guide for an even better understanding, check out this tour.